-This legal themed art is a depiction of Jean La Fontaine’s fable, ‘The Wolf and the Lamb’ by French artist Cassou.
-The wolf is portrayed as a judge representing the criminal justice system or a rogue judge.
+A depiction of Jean La Fontaine’s fable, ‘The Wolf and the Lamb‘ by French artist Cassou.

-I blog about this fable today not only because Cassou’s depiction is legal themed art but because it may have relevance to certain political events overseas.
+I share this fable not just because of Cassou’s law themed depiction but because it may have relevance to certain political events overseas.

 The reason of those best able to have their way is always the best: